mbalous/blog/introducing_snackis.md

 #### Posted May 17th, 3:00 PM

 ### Snackis
 [Snackis](https://github.com/andreas-gone-wild/snackis) is the latest and by far most substantial iteration of an idea I've been working on in one form or other over the last 30 years.
 A distributed and secure social network that uses existing email infrastructure as transport, cuts enough corners to make the experience seemless and adds more elaborate abstractions on top.
-[Snackis](https://github.com/andreas-gone-wild/snackis) stores all data locally in encrypted form and comes with a convenient text-based interface.
+[Snackis](https://github.com/andreas-gone-wild/snackis) stores all data locally in encrypted form and comes with a convenient graphical interface.
 The software is completely self-contained and may be put on a USB-stick for instant secure messaging wherever you are.
 All functionality offered by the UI is also available through the Golang API.

 ![invite email example](images/invite_email.png?raw=true)